GoogleChrome/web.dev/src/site/content/en/media/media-experience/index.md

   meet a number of technical requirements.
 date: 2017-06-30
 updated: 2020-08-20
+tags:
+  - media
+  - video
 ---

 Users like media, especially videos; they can be fun and informative.
-On mobile devices, videos can be an easier way to consume information than is text.
+On mobile devices, videos can be an easier way to consume information than text.
 For a good user experience, videos should not need more than the available bandwidth.
 Users should be able to use them no matter what device they're viewing them with.
 Users should never need to wait for download.
 Who likes it when they press